Single-phase Induction Motors A three phase motor may be run from a single phase power source. (Figure below) However, it will...

 2. Capacitor start inductor motor.

-3. Capacitor start capacitor run induction motor (two value capacitor method).
+3. Capacitor start capacitor run induction motor (two value

 4. Permanent split capacitor (PSC) motor.